sergiocollado/potpourri/Notes_on_linux.md

 in latest linux distributions you have to go to the file /etc/sudoers.d directorie and create a file, with the name of the user who needs to be granted access.

 in previous linux distributuions, you had to use the **visudo** program to add a line at the file /etc/sudoers.

+### Package managers

+package managers are programs that handle the installation, configuration, update or removal of diferent software applications of programs.
+Depending on the distribuitons, one or other is used.

+ - Ubuntu – deb/dpkg
+ - Red Hat – RPM and YUM
+ - Solaris – pkgadd

+#### APT (Advanced Packaging Tool) (Ubuntu)

+It uses the file /etc/apt/sources.list to list which servers to download the packages from.

+So the first thing is to update that file

+ 1- apt-get update
+ 2- apt-get upgrade
+ 3- apt-get install "package_name"

+#### YUM (RedHat)

+It uses /etc/yum.repos.d/ to list which servers to download the packages from.

+The first step is to update the sources

+ 1- yum update
+ 2- yum install "package_name"

 ### Open-terminal